HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_advanced_cfg/rm_production_mult_clusters.md

     -   Click **Download Files** to run the steps remotely.
     -   Click **Run All Steps** to run the steps locally.

-12. Log in to HCL Digital Experience to verify your portal server works.
+12. Log in to HCL Digital Experience to verify that your portal server works.

 ## Configuring the multiple cluster